-Osha can be found in much of the Rocky Mountains in the states of Arizona, Colorado, Montana, Nevada, New Mexico, Utah, and Wyoming.
-It is also found in the northern portions of the Mexican state of Chihuahua.
+Osha can be found in much of the Rocky Mountains in the states of Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming.
+It is also Found in the Northern portions of the Mexican state of Chihuahua.

-Osha lives entirely in the Rocky Mountains subalpine zone, the part of the mountains directly under the tree line, from 1,000 to 3,000 meters (5,000 to 10,000 feet) above sea level.
+Osha lives entirely in the Rocky Mountain subalpine zone, the mountainous area directly under tree line, from 1,000 to 3,500 meters (5,000 to 11,500 feet) above sea level.
 It requires moist, well drained soils, and grows in open meadows adjacent to, or in the understory below, aspen, fir, spruce, Douglas fir, and oak.
 Sagebrush is another common associate.
 Full sun to full shade.

 Wild Harvesting Impact On Other Species:

 L. porteri can be confused with other lookalike species, possibly causing unintentional harvest of non-target plants by inexperienced harvesters.
 L. porteri shares habitat with flora considered imperiled or vulnerable by the Global Natural Heritage ranking system or considered threatened or sensitive by the U.S. federal authorities.
 As such, study is needed to evaluate the potential impact on these species.

 As a member of the Apiaceae family, Ligusticum has the potential to be confused with many genera within this family at various life stages.
 That being said, it is most likely to be mistaken with plants that overlap its range, and that occur either side by side, or within the same ecotone.
 These are the lookalikes we have focused on here.

 Conium maculatum, Poison Hemlock (TOXIC)

 Ligusticum spp., especially L. dissecticum within the Rocky Mountain Range